Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 ADT definitions may only occur in the library parts of a program, either in the library part of the contract, or in an imported library.
-An ADT definiton is in scope in the entire library in which it is defined, except that an ADT definition may only refer to other ADT definitions defined earlier in the same library, or in imported libraries.
+An ADT definition is in scope in the entire library in which it is defined, except that an ADT definition may only refer to other ADT definitions defined earlier in the same library, or in imported libraries.
 In particular, an ADT definition may not refer to itself in